A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 - Bitcoins.

-The title above this images is clickable and leads to Google's Images tab.
-By clicking on any image result there, you'll see the link to its source.
-Google has a special algorithm for images ranking, which is totally different to common organic search.
+The title above these images is clickable and leads to Google's Images tab.
+You'll see the link to its source by clicking on any image result.
+Google has a special algorithm for image ranking, which is different from standard organic search.

 Examples of keywords: